dhruvd22/llama3_fine_tuning/README.md

 - `datasets/` – place your training datasets here
 - `checkpoints/` – fine‑tuning outputs and LoRA adapters
 - `models/` – downloaded or merged models
-- `logs/` – training and evaluation logs
+- `logs/` – output logs from all scripts

 Each directory contains a `.gitkeep` file so it is tracked even if empty.